1964 Ethiopian–Somali Border War: Suppression of Insurgency and First Border Clashes

-In August 1963 Ethiopian forces regrouped, and the 3rd Division of Imperial Army swept back through the Ogaden with relative ease, aided by the inexperienced WSLF/OLF guerrillas who utilized unsophisticated tactics and an eight-week-long air campaign against Somali targets on both sides of the border.
+In August 1963 Ethiopian forces regrouped and the 3rd Division of the Imperial Army swept back through the Ogaden with relative ease, aided an eight-week-long air campaign against Somali targets on both sides of the border and the inexperience of the guerrillas.
+Despite regaining control of large portions of the region the 3rd Division was unable to stamp out the insurgency.
 International observers reported at least 500 had been killed in the fighting on both sides.

 Ethiopian Emperor Haile Selassie responded to the insurrection with brutal and repressive crackdowns against the Somalis in the Ogaden region.
 The Ethiopian government began mounting punitive expeditions on Somali nomads, which consisted of the total destruction or confiscation of livestock in the Somali nomadic pastoral communities.
+Most infamous of these reprisals was on the town of Degehabur in what became known locally as the "Kanone Massacre".
+Degehabur was bombarded by artillery from nearby high ground, which was followed by a killing spree when army troops later entered the settlement.
+In another notable incident following rebel activity in the town of Shilabo, the Ethiopian army blockaded and shelled the city to punish the inhabitants.
+In a bid to control the largely nomadic population of the region during 1963, an Ethiopian Imperial Army division based out of Harar torched Somali villages and carried out mass killings of livestock.
+Watering holes were machine gunned by aircraft in order to control the Somalis by denying them access to water.
+Thousands of residents were driven from the Ogaden into Somalia as refugees.

-The news of these crackdowns exacerbated the already deteriorating relations between Somalia and Ethiopia, and clashes between their forces began to break out during in late 1963 and early 1964.
+The news of these crackdowns exacerbated the already deteriorating relations between Somalia and Ethiopia, and clashes between their forces began to break out in late 1963 and early 1964.
 Though the newly formed Somali government and army was weak, it had felt pressured and obliged to respond to what Somali citizens widely perceived as oppression of its brethren by an Ethiopian military occupation.

-In November 1963, small units of Somali soldiers allegedly began to join and operate with the Somali Ogaden insurgents.
-That same month, the Somali government would sign an agreement with the Soviet Union to begin working toward the creation of a 20,000 man army, effectively quadrupling the size of the Somali military, greatly alarming the Ethiopian government.
+In late fall 1963, small units of Somali soldiers allegedly began to join and operate with the Somali Ogaden insurgents, though according to Prof. Klaus Jürgen Gantzel there has never been proof of this.
+During November 1963, the Somali government signed an agreement with the Soviet Union to begin working toward the creation of a 20,000 man force, effectively quadrupling the size of the Somali National Army, greatly alarming the Ethiopian government.

-Likely in retaliation for the Somali governments support for the Western Somali Liberation Front and its new military agreement with the USSR, on January 17, 1964, three Ethiopian aircraft bombed multiple Somali border police posts in the upper Juba River region, prompting a diplomatic protest from Somali Foreign Minister Abdullah Issa to the Ethiopian Ambassador, Ato Ahadu Sabure.
-He warned that the Somali government would hold Ethiopia responsible for any consequences of "armed aggression and violation of national territory".
-The next day, the Ethiopian Information Ministry announced that its security forces had killed "26 Somali bandits and captured 26" in a border skirmish, while also seizing a Somali military supply vehicle.
+Forces involved

+Somali Republic

+Composed of seven battalions, the Somali National Army (SNA) was poorly equipped and around 4,000 strong at the start of the war.
+The army possessed five British made Comet tanks and several armoured cars.

+By 1964 the Somali Air Force had little combat capacity, as it only possessed transport and trainer aircraft.